ADVICE FOR PARENTS AND STUDENTS

 Attendance: Students are expected to attend all rehearsals they are called for unless prior approval has been given.
 Failure to do so may result in dismissal from the show unless due to medical reasons or special circumstances.

-Rehearsals: Rehearsals will typically last from 10am to 5pm each day and be held at our venue.
+Rehearsals: Rehearsals and Filming will typically last from 10am to 5pm each day and be held at our venue.
 Students should bring their scripts, a pencil, a snack, and wear appropriate shoes and clothes for movement.
 Also, please make sure you have arranged for your child or teenager to call during the evening after 6pm.